InvestMoat

 Regulatory Lock-InSTRONG

 JEDI/DoD contracts, FedRAMP High, HIPAA, and government cloud compliance create irreplaceable switching costs.
-Regulatory overhang persists: the FTC/DOJ joint probe into cloud licensing and AI bundling continues under the Trump administration; Japan FTC raided Microsoft Japan in early 2026.
-Partial relief: the UK's digital markets regulator narrowed its cloud competition inquiry effective April 1, 2026, removing one vector of structural remedy risk.
+Regulatory overhang persists: the FTC/DOJ joint probe into cloud licensing and AI bundling continues; Japan FTC raided Microsoft Japan in early 2026.
+Partial relief: the UK's digital markets regulator narrowed its cloud competition inquiry effective April 1, 2026.
 Net assessment: lock-in from government cloud certifications is undiminished; antitrust risk is a multiple overhang, not a moat threat.

 Network EffectsSTRONG